isselab/configfix/README.md

 ## Prerequisites

-As configfix is integrated within xconfig, it needs xconfig to run as well as the [Glib library](https://developer.gnome.org/glib/stable/glib-data-types.html).
+As configfix is integrated within xconfig, it needs xconfig to run.

 *  For xconfig:

     *  For Debian/Ubuntu: `apt install pkg-config g++ qtbase5-dev`

-*  For the Glib library:

-    *  For Debian/Ubuntu: `apt install libglib2.0-dev`

 ## Instructions

 1. Clone or download this repository.
 2. Download the kernel source tree from [the official archives](https://www.kernel.org/) and extract it.
-It works with versions 5.7.x - 5.9.x.
+It works with version 5.13.
 3. Run `copy_files.sh KERNEL_SOURCE_TREE` in this repository.
 4. Make sure that a `.config` is present in `KERNEL_SOURCE_TREE`.
 5. Run `make xconfig` in your extracted source tree.